Worlds of Entnglement at IFICC - Chile, 7-8 March 2019, Santiago de Chile

 Worlds of Entanglement Symposium - September 29-30, 2017, Brussels (Belgium)

-At the end of September, I’ll be in Brussels, entangling with colleagues and friends at the “Worlds of Entanglement” symposium.
+At the end of September, I was in Brussels, entangling with colleagues and friends at the “Worlds of Entanglement” symposium.
 As you will discover, by exploring the symposium's rich program, there are session revolving around very different themes, like quantum foundations, entanglement in social science, economics and uncertainty, complex systems and others.
-I will present, in the quantum foundations session, Diederik Aerts’ conceptuality interpretation of quantum and relativity theories.
-More precisely, I’ll try to explain how we can understand the strange behavior of quantum and relativistic entities by adopting a very bold hypothesis: that instead of being objectual entities, they would be conceptual entities.
+I presented, in the quantum foundations session, Diederik Aerts’ conceptuality interpretation of quantum and relativity theories.
+More precisely, I tired to explain how we can understand the strange behavior of quantum and relativistic entities by adopting a very bold hypothesis: that instead of being objectual entities, they would be conceptual entities.
 Not in the sense that quantum and relativistic entities would be human concepts, but in the sense that they would share with the latter the same conceptual nature, similarly to how, say, sea waves and sound waves, although very different entities, can nevertheless share the same undulatory nature.
+Here a video with the content of my talk.
+Here all the videos of the symposium.
+And here an open access review article which is an expansion of the content of my talk.

 2nd International Congress on Consciousness - May 19-21, 2017, Miami (USA)